-The Royal College of Ophthalmologists’ Examinations department is delighted to announce the first-ever winner of the Dr Sadhu Ram Gupta MBE Award for International (non-UK) Examination Candidates.
+The Royal College of Ophthalmologists’ Examinations department is delighted to announce the 2022 winner of the Dr Sadhu Ram Gupta MBE Award for International (non-UK) Examination Candidates.